 - To learn about making fresh pasta, read this article... https://food52.com/blog/15912-how-to-make-fresh-pasta-dough-like-a-chef

-- Set a large skillet over medium heat and add 1 tablespoon of butter.
-When the butter melts and begins to sizzle, add the chard leaves.
-Cook the chard, stirring occasionally, until it just begins to wilt down.
-Season the chard lightly with salt and pepper, and remove the skillet from the heat.
-Transfer the cooked chard to a plate and set it aside until it is no longer hot.
+- Set a large skillet over medium heat and melt 1 tablespoon of the butter.
+When it begins to sizzle, cook the chard, stirring occasionally, until it just begins to wilt down.
+Season lightly with salt and pepper.
+Remove the skillet from the heat.
+Transfer the cooked chard to a plate and let cool slightly.

 - Squeeze any excess liquid out of the chard.
 Discard the excess liquid.
-Transfer the chard to a cutting board, and finely chop the chard.
+Transfer the chard to a cutting board and finely chop.

-- Add the finely chopped chard into a mixing bowl, along with the ricotta, parmigiano, marjoram, and lemon juice.
-Add a pinch of salt and a generous amount of freshly cracked black pepper.
+- Transfer the finely chopped chard to a large bowl.
+Add the ricotta, Parmigiano, marjoram, and lemon juice.
+Add a pinch of salt and a generous amount of black pepper.
 Mix with a rubber spatula and taste.
-Adjust with more salt, pepper, parmigiano, or lemon juice as necessary.
+Adjust with more salt, pepper, Parmigiano, or lemon juice as necessary.
 Everybody is different, so adjust the quantities until you are happy with the taste.
 Transfer the filling to a pastry bag.

 - Roll out your pasta dough.
 You will likely need to work in batches.
-Every pasta machine is different, so here is my advice - do not roll it out to the absolute thinnest setting, but role it out to the "almost thinnest" setting.
+Every pasta machine is different, so here is my advice: Do not roll it out to the absolute thinnest setting, but the "almost thinnest" setting.
 Make sure the surface you're working on is lightly coated in bench flour.
 You don't want to make perfect tortelli and then have them stick to the table and rip.

 - Set a large pot of water on high heat.
 When the water is boiling, add enough salt so that the pasta water tastes like the ocean.
 Set a large skillet over low heat.
-Add the remaining three tablespoons of butter.
-Boil the tortelli for two or three minutes.
+Add the remaining 3 tablespoons of butter.
+Boil the tortelli for 2 or 3 minutes.
 If they have been previously frozen, add another couple of minutes.
-You should consider cooking the tortelli in batches - they are delicate, and overcrowding the pot might result in a lot of burst tortelli.
-When the tortelli are nearly cooked, add 1/4 cup of pasta water to the skillet with the butter.
+You should consider cooking the tortelli in batches; they are delicate, and overcrowding the pot might result in a lot of burst tortelli.
+When the tortelli are nearly cooked, add ¼ cup of the pasta water to the skillet with the butter.
 Increase the heat under the skillet to medium-high, and swirl the pasta water with the butter.
 Delicately transfer the tortelli from the pot of water to the skillet.
 Gently swirl the tortelli around in the butter sauce.
 The sauce should look creamy and emulsified.
-Serve the tortelli on a plate with a drizzle of sauce, and garnish with finely grated parmigiano and some freshly ground black pepper.
+Serve the tortelli on a plate with a drizzle of sauce, and garnish with finely grated Parmigiano and black pepper.
 Enjoy.